From Xojo Documentation

 Since the value of the button parameter is the sum, you make a selection from each of the three tables, add up their values and pass that value.
 For example, if you want the buttons to be the "Abort, Retry, and Ignore" set, with a Caution icon, and Retry as the default, you would add up 2 + 48 + 256 = 306.
 This also illustrates why you should be using the MessageDialog class for a message dialog such as this.
 In contrast, the MessageDialog class allows you to set button text to any string and set the default property via a Boolean property.

-This example displays a one line Message box.
+This code displays a one line Message box.

-The following example displays a multiline Message box.
+The following desktop code displays a multiline Message box.
 The text after the two EndOfLine functions appears in plain type and a smaller font size.
 Please note that it is entered as one line in the Code Editor.

-This example displays a Message box with "Yes" and "No" buttons.
+This desktop code displays a Message box with "Yes" and "No" buttons.

 n = MsgBox("Do you want to rebuild this mailbox?", 36)